teddybear082/CrueltySquadVR-Modloader/README.md

 Point weapon down: Reload (while holding grip)

+You can swing your arms in an upward movement together to jump instead of using jump button

 In main menu just select things by using the index finger of your hands

 You can press the grip button of your offhand controller to use or grab items as well as using the virtual pointer on your weapon hand (grabby hand)